On This Page

 The Chancellor’s Postdoctoral Research Fellowship (CPDRF) Scheme aims to support the UTS research strategy by attracting and retaining excellent researchers who will strengthen the national and international profile of UTS research.
 The Scheme is strongly supported by the University’s Chancellor.

-The CPD Fellowship Scheme aims to support UTS’ strategic intent to be a research leader in specific areas across each of the following Research Focus Areas:
+The CPD Fellowship Scheme aims to support UTS’s strategic intent to be a research leader in specific areas across each of the following Research Focus Areas:

 CPD Fellowships are extremely prestigious and highly competitive.
 Applicants must have an outstanding track record relative to opportunity in order to be short-listed.